The Effect of Content on Global Internet Adoption and the Global 'Digital Divide'

 NYU Law and Economics Research Paper No. 10-55

 A country’s human capital and economic productivity increasingly depend on the Internet due to its expanding role in providing information and communications.
-This has led to a search for ways to increase levels of Internet access and narrow its disparity across countries – the global “digital divide.”
-Previous work has focused on demographic, economic, and infrastructure determinants of Internet access that are difficult to change in the short run.
-Internet content increases adoption and can be changed more quickly; however, the magnitude of its impact on adoption and therefore its effectiveness as a policy tool is previously unknown.
+This has prompted a search for ways to increase Internet adoption and narrow its disparity across countries – the global “digital divide.”
+Previous work has focused on demographic,economic, and infrastructure determinants of Internet access difficult to change in the short run.
+Internet content increases adoption and can be changed more quickly; however, the magnitude of its impact and therefore its effectiveness as a policy and strategy tool is previously unknown.

 Keywords: Internet, technology adoption, economic development, two-sided markets, network effects, technology diffusion, digital divide, language